-Publishers and Conversion Houses FAQ
+Publishers and Conversion Houses FAQ (para español)

 What is a conversion vendor?

 Because NIMAS is not a format produced in regular print book workflows, virtually all publishers outsource NIMAS work to companies that specialize in digital conversion services.
 These contractual relationships are directly between the publisher and the chosen vendor and do not involve NIMAC.
-If you are a publisher seeking a conversion vendor, CAST maintains a self-listing page for Conversion Vendors who are looking for NIMAS work.
+If you are a publisher seeking a conversion vendor, we maintain a self-listing page for Conversion Vendors who are looking for NIMAS work.
 NIMAC is also happy to provide you a list of vendors that have submitted files in the past year.

 How do conversion vendors gain access to the NIMAC?

 Once your account with the NIMAC is activated, the primary account holder for your company can create as many additional accounts as needed, either for others at your company, or for conversion vendors preparing files for you.

 Where do I go for guidance on the NIMAS specification or creating valid NIMAS files?